 Measuring Earthquakes - 12 of 20

-Measuring Earthquakes FAQs - 19 Found
+Measuring Earthquakes FAQs - 20 Found

-Seismograms are used to, among many other applications, calculate the location and magnitude of an earthquake.
-They show how the ground moves with the passage of time at a single location.On a seismogram, the HORIZONTAL axis = time (measured in seconds) and the VERTICAL axis= ground displacement (usually measured in millimeters).
+Seismograms are the records (paper copy) produced by seismographs used to calculate the location and magnitude of an earthquake.
+They show how the ground moves with the passage of time.On a seismogram, the HORIZONTAL axis = time (measured in seconds) and the VERTICAL axis= ground displacement (usually measured in millimeters).
 When there is NO EQ reading there is just a straight line except for small wiggles caused by local disturbance or "noise" and the time markers.